Camonophy/CoJo-Loader/README.md

 ### Guide
 First you have to <a href="https://www.raspberrypi.com/software/">set up your Raspberry Pi</a>.
-Just to be sure: Run
+Just to be sure run:

 ```sh
 sudo apt update && sudo apt upgrade -y && sudo apt install openjdk-11-jre openjdk-11-jdk vlc